 The Maldives has this year left the Commonwealth; arguing it was meddling in domestic affairs when the Commonwealth threatened suspension over its move away from democracy.
 Combined with withdrawals from the International Criminal Court so far this year, Burundi, The Gambia, and most surprisingly, South Africa, states are turning their back on international bodies and demanding sovereignty for their people at any cost.
 In doing so, they are abandoning liberal ideology and they are making global cooperation a great deal harder.

 It is no accidental coincidence that the best countries to live in are the most open and the worst, the most isolated.
 It is by nature of their very stance.
-Liberalism encourages a better quality of life through equality of peoples, through freedoms between states; to trade, to travel, to live.
+Liberalism encourages a better quality of life through equality of peoples, through free markets, entrepreneurship, and wealth creation; through freedoms between states; to trade, to travel, to live.
 So why, despite the evidence of the past century are we seeing this reversal in global decision making.
 Again, the system isn’t working for everyone.

 Whilst at current, the solution seems to be to cut ties with every international body and pull sovereignty back to domestic institutions, this only gives the illusion of better democracy and sovereignty.
-The alternative, better solution for the world (but maybe not current leaders) is to hold on and cherish the Liberalism that stands to day, but rather to govern at a slow place and in the interests of citizens, or stand down where the people want it.
-Patching up such a chasm between the public and elite cannot be done by moving where the power lies, but only by how the power is wielded.
+The alternative, better solution for the world (but maybe not current leaders) is to hold on and cherish the liberalism that stands today, but rather to govern at a slow place and in the interests of citizens, or stand down where the people want it.
+Patching up such a chasm between the public and elite cannot solely be done by moving where the power lies, but predominantly by how the power is wielded.

 Today, politics stands at a crossroads; barely a week has gone by this year before another inconcievable situation finds itself true.
-But at the core of the changes we are seeing this year is a creeping shift; a sad and solemn shift away from, and a growing distrust of, Liberalism and its core values; of freedom, of equality, of democracy and of international cooperation.
+But at the core of the changes we are seeing this year is a creeping shift; a sad and solemn shift away from, and a growing distrust of, liberalism and its core values; of freedom, of equality, of democracy and of international cooperation.
 As such, it is more important than ever that those who believe in its core values fight for it so that the progress the world has achieved in the past 50 years might continue.
-It is more important than ever that we highlight what Liberalism still has to offer.
-Change can occur, but it would be a great travesty if Liberalism were the cost.
+It is more important than ever that we highlight what liberalism still has to offer.
+Change can occur, but it would be a great travesty if liberalism was the cost.